Minnesota Conservator Duties

-The court may appoint a visitor to review a report or plan, interview the protected person or Minnesota Conservator, and make any other investigation the court directs.
+The court may appoint a visitor to review a report or plan, interview the Person subject to conservatorship or Minnesota Conservator, and make any other investigation the court directs.

 In connection with a report, the court may order a Minnesota Conservator to submit the assets of the estate to an appropriate examination to be made in a manner the court directs.

 If an annual report is not filed within 60 days of the required date by a Minnesota Conservator, the court shall issue an order to show cause why the Minnesota Conservator should not be removed from office.